Visit the National Theater Project Program page to learn more about the program and its advisors.

 ** A presenting partner is the operator of a venue that offers the work to an audience, including but not limited to U.S. arts spaces, presenting organizations, producing theaters that also present touring productions, and festivals.

-- create work that reflects the cultural and aesthetic diversity of today's theater and/or pushes the artists' aesthetic boundaries (NEFA values an equitable, diverse, and inclusive world, which we interpret as all people having fair access to the tools and resources they need to realize creative and community endeavors.
-We acknowledge structural inequities that have excluded individuals and communities from opportunity based on race, gender, disability, sexual orientation, class, age, and geography, and strive to counter those inequities in our work.)
+- Support work that contributes to the cultural and aesthetic diversity of today’s theater.
+NEFA values an equitable, diverse, and inclusive world, which we interpret as all people having fair access to the tools and resources they need to realize creative and community endeavors.
+We acknowledge structural inequities that have excluded individuals and communities from opportunity based on race, gender, disability, sexual orientation, class, age, and geography, and strive to counter those inequities in our work.

 NTP is interested in artist-led, ensemble, devised theater projects developed using a variety of methods and types of collaborations.
 These could include (but are not limited to) the following: